LeeCampbell/IntroToRx/content/08_Partitioning.md

 ## Window

 The `Window` operator is very similar to the `Buffer`.
 It can split the input into chunks based either on element count or time, and it also offers support for overlapping windows.
 However, it has a different return type.
 Whereas using `Buffer` on an `IObservable<T>` will return an `IObservable<IList<T>>`, `Window` will return an `IObservable<IObservable<T>>`.
 This means that `Window` doesn't have to wait until it has filled a complete buffer before producing anything.
+You could say that `Window` more fully embraces the reactive paradigm than `Buffer`.
+Then again after some experience you might conclude that `Window` is harder to use than `Buffer` but is very rarely any more useful in practice.

 Because `Buffer` returns an `IObservable<IList<T>>`, it can't produce a chunk until it has all of the elements that will go into that chunk. `IList<T>` supports random access—you can ask it how many elements it has, and you can retrieve any element by numeric index, and we expect these operations to complete immediately.
 (It would be technically possible to write an implementation of `IList<T>` representing as yet unreceived data, and to make its `Count` and indexer properties block if you try to use them before that data is available, but this would be a strange thing to do.
 Developers expect lists to return information immediately, and the lists produced by Rx's `Buffer` meet that expectation.)
 So if you write, say, `Buffer(4)`, it can't produce anything until it has all 4 items that will constitute the first chunk.